 All officials and employees required to submit a statement of economic interests shall file their statements with the agency head; or his or her designee.
 The agency shall make and retain a copy of all statements filed by its Governing Board Members, Governing Board Alternates, and Chief Executive Officer and forward the originals of such statements to the Executive Office of the Board of Supervisors of Los Angeles County.

 The agency shall retain the originals of statements for all other Designated Positions named in the agency's conflict of interest code.
 All retained statements, original or copied, shall be available for public inspection and reproduction (Gov. Code Section 81008).

+APPENDIX

+CONFLICT OF INTEREST CODE

+OF THE

+LOS ANGELES COUNTY AFFORDABLE HOUSING SOLUTIONS AGENCY

+OFFICIALS WHO MANAGE PUBLIC INVESTMENTS

+Agency Officials who manage public investments, as defined by 2 Cal.
+Code of Regs. § 18700.3, are NOT subject to the Agency’s Code, but must file disclosure statements under Government Code Section 87200 et seq.
+[Regs. § 18730(b)(3)] These positions are listed here for informational purposes only.

+It has been determined that the positions listed below are officials who manage public investments:

+Governing Board Member/Alternate

+Chief Executive Officer

+Chief Financial Officer

+Controller

+Treasurer

 LOS ANGELES COUNTY AFFORDABLE HOUSING SOLUTIONS AGENCY